temporary-tantrum/url-shortener-tech-test/README.md

 This project will serve as the primary jumping off point for our technical interviews.

 ## Project Description
-The URL Shortener web service exposes the following API endpoints:
+The URL Shortener/Longener web service exposes the following API endpoints:

 * POST `/url/shorten`: accepts a URL to shorten (e.g. https://wwwww.gooble.email) and returns a short URL that can be resolved at a later time (e.g. http://localhost:8000/r/abc)